International

 | top | pdf |

 The anharmonicities of the interatomic potentials gain importance with increasing vibration amplitudes of the atoms.
 Since, at a given temperature, weakly bonded atoms oscillate with larger amplitudes, they contribute to a larger degree to thermal expansion in comparison with stronger bonds.
-This correlation follows also from the Grüneisen relation (1.4.2.14)[link] because α (or β) is proportional to the compressibility, which, in turn, is a rough measure of the interatomic and intermolecular forces.
+This correlation follows also from the Grüneisen relation (1.4.2.14)link to equation because α (or β) is proportional to the compressibility, which, in turn, is a rough measure of the interatomic and intermolecular forces.

 This simple consideration allows qualitative predictions of the thermal expansion behaviour of a crystal species if the structure is known: